Newcastle Light Rail: Railway line

 A list of stops along the route was released in April 2016.
-Stops proposed are: Newcastle Interchange, Honeysuckle, Civic, Crown Street, Market Street and Pacific Park.
+Stops proposed were Newcastle Interchange, Honeysuckle, Civic, Crown Street, Market Street and Pacific Park.
 Each light rail vehicle will carry at least 100 passengers.
-In July 2018 an alternate list of names was published where Market St could be Queens Wharf and Pacific Park could be Newcastle Beach.
+In July 2018, an alternate list of names was published where Market St could be Queens Wharf and Pacific Park could be Newcastle Beach.

-In April 2016 CPB Contractors, Downer Group, John Holland, Laing O'Rourke and McConnell Dowell were shortlisted to bid for the contract to build the infrastructure.
+In April 2016, CPB Contractors, Downer Group, John Holland, Laing O'Rourke and McConnell Dowell were shortlisted to bid for the contract to build the infrastructure.
 Downer was awarded the contract in August.

-The government announced in April 2017 that the trams would use on board energy storage technology to allow the majority of the line to operate without overhead wires.
+The government announced in April 2017 that the trams would use onboard energy storage technology to allow the majority of the line to operate without overhead wires.
 This differs from the approach used in the wire-free section of Sydney's CBD and South East Light Rail, which powers the trams via a proprietary ground-level power supply technology.

 Construction of the light rail was completed by the end of September 2018.
 A free community open day for the public was held on 17 February 2019 with regular services commencing the next day.

-Every March, when the Newcastle 500 Supercars Championship event takes place, services terminate at Queens Wharf; this is due to the Newcastle Beach stop being located inside the circuit.
+When the Newcastle 500 Supercars Championship event took place in 2019 and 2023, services terminated at Queens Wharf; this was due to the Newcastle Beach stop being located inside the circuit.